Frequently Asked Questions

 The Housing Hub currently operates out of a leased space which will no longer be required as operation of all emergency shelter beds will move to the new facility.
 The new facility is designed to accommodate anticipated demand for shelter services and the Labrador Inn will no longer be required for emergency accommodations.

-Transitional Housing is housing that is supportive but short term (between 3-6 months).
-It allows individuals to have a safe place to live, providing stability and time for individuals to work with a support team to develop a housing plan and conduct necessary preparations, such as secure IDs, apply for income support, apply to NL Housing, and reconnect with family.
+Transitional Housing is housing that is supportive but short term or temporary in nature.
+It allows individuals to have a safe place to live, providing stability and time for individuals to work with a support team to develop a housing plan and conduct necessary preparations, such as securing IDs, applying for income support, applying to NL Housing, and reconnecting with family.

 Supportive Living is longer term in nature, often not having a precise end date.
-It typically includes a staffed, supportive environment that may also provide meals, social and cultural supports, counselling, and other services.
+It typically includes a staffed, supportive environment that provides access to social and cultural supports, treatment, counselling, and other services.

 A low barrier shelter is an emergency response which serves the most vulnerable individuals, providing a warm, safe shelter bed.
 A low barrier shelter does not require an individual to be sober or complete programming to access a safe bed and supports.
-Low barrier shelters typically focus on meeting the individual where they are right now, addressing their immediate need for shelter.
+Low barrier shelters typically focus on meeting the individual where they are, addressing their immediate need for shelter.

 This initiative is a direct response to an urgent situation.
 The current Out of the Cold (Housing Hub) emergency shelter has just nine shelter beds and demand for services has significantly outgrown its capacity.
-The existing physical space of the Hub also significantly limits the ability to bring required health and other supports on-site, and there is no space for on-site programming.
-Since the COVID-19 pandemic, increasing client overflow has been accommodated at the Labrador Inn.
+The existing physical space of the Hub also significantly limits the ability to bring required health, treatment and other supports on-site, and there is no space for on-site programming.
+Client overflow in recent years has been accommodated at a local hotel.
 While hotel accommodations can serve as a temporary response, privately operated hotels are used as a last resort.

-The new facility is intended to provide a more appropriate and staffed emergency shelter response for the area.
-It will address these current gaps and bring housing options, along with health and other wrap-around services under one roof.
+The new facility is intended to provide a more appropriate and staffed shelter and supportive housing response for the area.
+It will address these current gaps and bring housing options, along with health, treatment and other wrap-around services under one roof.

 Managed Alcohol Program (MAP) is a harm reduction program that works with individuals to reduce harms associated with chronic alcohol use through the provision of a prescription and safe supply from a general practitioner or nurse practitioner, with the goal of preventing withdrawal.
 Individuals participate in a thorough assessment process to ensure that the program is the right fit for their current needs and goals.
 The program also works with individuals to identify other health care needs and provides primary health care services.
 Individuals who are not able to participate in the program will be referred to another appropriate service to ensure their needs are being met.